cedishppy/Markerless-AR-Overlay-Python-OpenCV/README.md

 - Markerless AR + 2D Homography (Using Homography and Masking images)

-Capabilities of the software came mainly from OpenCV Version 3 Library We credit the following projects that contributed towards this project
+Capabilities of the software came mainly from OpenCV Version 3 Library Credit to the following projects that really helped

 - Augmented Reality with OpenCV
 Demo: https://www.youtube.com/watch?v=tYIrvK0O06M